Mahrukh Tarapor: Early life & education

+Career

-Mahrukh Tarapor was born in Mumbai to a Parsi family, in 1946.
-She secured a doctorate from Harvard University and started her career by joining Metropolitan Museum, New York, in 1983.
-She, over the course of a decade, rose through ranks to reach the level of the Associate Director for Exhibitions.
+Tarapor over the course of a decade, rose through ranks to reach the level of the Associate Director for Exhibitions.
 During her stint at the Met Museum, she negotiated with the governments of Spain, Morocco and Egypt which led to the exhibition of Al-Andalus: The Art of Islamic Spain, staged in Alhambra in Granada, the conservation of the Minbar from the Kutubiyya Mosque at the Badi Palace, Marrakesh and the setting up of exhibition galleries at the Saint Catherine's Monastery, Sinai.
 She is also credited with efforts to raise loans for many intercultural exhibitions such as the Glory of Byzantium (1997), Byzantium: Faith and Power(2004), Art of the First Cities (2003) and Beyond Babylon (2009).

 Tarapor was promoted as the Director, International Affairs, at the Met's international affairs office at Geneva, in 2006, and worked in that capacity till 2009, when she retired after 25 years of service to continue her career as a consultant.
 During this period, she was in regular touch with the governments of many European countries, the Middle East, Australia and Asia, for the exchange and dissemination of information.
 Mahrukh Tarapor has also contributed to the organization of several international art exhibitions such as: